JuliusAgency/node-starter-with-auth-jwt-mongo/README.md

-# Node Typescript Starter with the set of Authentication packages with JWT and Sql Db
+# Node Typescript Starter with the set of Authentication packages with JWT and Mongo Db

 <p>
   <a href="https://github.com/JuliusAgency/node-starter-with-auth-jwt-mongo/actions/workflows/ci-build.yaml" target="_blank">